FSGW Washington Folk Festival

-If you are a local musician, dance group, or storyteller interested in being considered as a performer in the Festival, please contact the Program Committee chairs: Mia Gardiner and Carol LIte.
+If you are a local musician, dance group, or storyteller interested in being considered as a performer in the Festival, please contact the Program Committee chair: Heather Livingston.
 We strive to maintain a variety of traditional genres on our stages, and select performers based on musical quality as well as the tradition represented.

 If you are interested in exhibiting at the festival you can find more information by clicking here, or by contacting the WFF Crafts Co-Chairs, Rita Ferrara and Bill Day.